 10. Drink & Paint

 What better to bring our your creative side, than a couple glasses of South Australia’s best?
-There’s plenty of art and wine classes popping up, including regular ‘Studio Vino’ ones at d’Arenberg (they sell out almost instantly though so keep an eye on their Facebook page for updates).
+There’s plenty of art and wine classes popping up, including regular ‘Studio Vino’ ones at d’Arenberg (they sell out almost instantly though so keep an eye on the d’Arenberg Facebook page for updates).
+The Studio Vino paint and sip experience is a fun and unique way to uncork your creativity.
+Enjoy a glass of wine while re-creating the featured painting of the night.
+Paint, canvas and brushes are provided as well an experienced local artist who leads the group step by step through the process.
+Visit the Studio Vino Facebook page here.

 11. Gin Cruise On The Popeye